JordanKRo/cse210-projects/final/FinalProject/readme.txt

     }
   ]
 }
+Note: some fields have default values and do not need to be specified.

 "TextEvent" means the node displays it's content and then advances to the next.
 There is also a decorated variety that just displays centred content with bars on the top and bottom.